Cruise like a pro: insider tips for a relaxing ocean cruise

-While you don't need to memorise the deck plans, having a general sense of where everything is located can save you a lot of time during your first days on board.
-Knowing where the buffet restaurant is located, or which deck that appealing lounge is on will make things much easier.
+While you don’t need to memorise the deck plans, having a general sense of where everything is located can save you a lot of time during your first days on board.
+Knowing where the buffet restaurant is located or which deck that appealing lounge is on will make things much easier.

 Taking the time to research the ship also ensures that you don’t miss out on any features.
 Even before boarding a Saga Cruise, you can explore the deck plans for both the Spirit of Discovery and the Spirit of Adventure from the comfort of your own home.

-The same goes for any shore excursions you might like to do.
+The same goes for any shore excursions you might like to take.
 Once you’ve done your research, pre-booking is definitely recommended.
 As Neil Cron, destination experience manager for Saga Cruises advises, “Book as soon as available to ensure you get the tours of your choice.

 “In particular, our small group experiences optional tours are very popular and by definition space is limited – so book as soon as you can to secure your place.”